 Queries that have aggregates that require computations over a large number of rows or joins between very large tables can be expensive and thus can take a long time to return the results.
 Query rewrite transparently rewrites such queries using materialized views that have pre-computed results, so that the queries can be answered almost instantaneously.
 These materialized views can be broadly categorized into two groups, namely materialized aggregate views and materialized join views.
 Materialized aggregate views are tables that have pre-computed aggregate values for columns from original tables.
 Similarly, materialized join views are tables that have pre-computed joins between columns from original tables.
 Query rewrite transforms an incoming query to fetch the results from materialized view columns.
-Since these columns contain already pre-computed results, the incoming query can be answered almost instantaneously.
+Because these columns contain already pre-computed results, the incoming query can be answered almost instantaneously.
+For considerations regarding query rewrite of cube organized materialized views, see Oracle OLAP User's Guide.